 The second sentence provides the context that the history does not start at the point of European contact.

 Use of acknowledgement

-The acknowledgement may be used by the Mayor or designate at offical events, as deemed appropriate.
-The acklowledgement may be printed, spoken, projected, or posted on the Town of Erin website.
+The acknowledgement may be used by the Mayor or designate at official events, as deemed appropriate.
+The acknowledgement may be printed, spoken, projected, or posted on the Town of Erin website.

 519.855.4407 EXT.
 239